 Ontario churches and charities that retain contractors to perform construction work need to be aware of new legal obligations that were recently added to the Workplace Safety and Insurance Act, 1997 (the “Act”).
 The Pre-Existing Rules Under the Act, anyone who retains a contractor to carry on certain business activities… More

 CCCC members who operate or are linked to private Christian schools will be interested to know of some recent changes to the Income Tax Act.
 Many private schools offer tuition discounts to staff members with children enrolled in their schools.
 Similarly, some employers offer financial assistance to employees for their… More

-This entry is part 1 of 3 in the series Resources on Law and Religion.
 One of the ways to know the latest research in the ever expanding field of law and religion is to keep tabs on the academic journals.
 Listed below are a few of my favorites.
-I… More
+I have highlighted some of the information from their respective websites: International Journal for Religious Freedom:… More

 Introduction Over the years, I’ve studied political philosophy, theology, history, and law – all of course in the context of Western Civilization.
 There can be no doubting that my worldview is thus fertilized by Western thought.
 The consistent “actor” that runs throughout such study is the Christian religion and… More